How to apply for a mortgage

-Where can I get a mortgage?
+Where can I apply for a mortgage?

-You can get a mortgage directly from a bank or building society, or you could go through a mortgage broker or financial adviser.
-For a quick indication of how much you could borrow, and what it might cost, use our mortgage calculator.
+You can apply for a mortgage from a bank or building society, or you could go through a mortgage broker or financial adviser.
+They can help you find the right type of mortgage for you.